Lyn Paul website gif. Lyn Paul website banner.

 Give Us A Clue

 Polydor release a New Seekers LP as part of their Music for the Millions series (LP 2482 586 / MC 3201 763).
 The compilation includes 12 tracks, only one of which (Beg, Steal Or Borrow) features Lyn Paul on lead vocal.
-The LP is also released as part of Polydor's Special Price Series (LP 2384 121 / MC 3192 669) with the title The Best of the New Seekers.
+The LP is also released as part of Polydor's Special Price Series (LP 2384 121 / MC 3192 669) with the title The Best Of The New Seekers.
 In Germany the same LP is released on the Philips label as part of the MOTIVE series (LP 6321 135 / MC 7152 135).

 At Christmas Lyn stars in Puss In Boots at the Cambridge Arts Theatre (23rd December - 15th January).
 Alan Kersey, who admitted that he wasn't one of Lyn's greatest fans, gives her grudging praise in the Cambridge Evening News: